 14. Hootsuite – Hootsuite allows me to manage all my social media networks in one place.
 I use it to schedule Facebook, Twitter and LinkedIn posts, track my mentions and monitor conversations on certain topics.
-They offer both a FREE version of the web-based tool and and paid versions with enhanced analytics and scheduling options.
+They offer both a FREE version of the web-based tool and paid versions with enhanced analytics and scheduling options.

-15. Haiku Deck – This is a new social media tool that allows you to create really cool online powerpoint shows that can do anything from educate your clients to brand your business, to help you launch your newest program!
+15. Haiku Deck – This is a new social media tool that allows you to create really cool online powerpoint shows that can do anything from educating your clients to brand your business, to help you launch your newest program!
 You can add the content you’d like to share into the tool and pick from their GIANT repository of images to create cool bill-board like displays.

 In conclusion, these are my 15 favorite productivity apps and time-boosting tools.
 Try some and see how they work for you.
 But, it’s important to have the right tool for the job.
 Productivity is a personal pursuit.
 Not every app or tool works well for every style out there.
 It’s important for you to understand your own time and organizing a personality style to create the right flow formula.
 The TSSI can help diagnose your preferences and give you a leg up.